QualityWorksCG/.qualitywatcher/README.md

 ![Start watching your project]( http://res.cloudinary.com/dzddmm3a8/image/upload/v1468518316/addtowatchlist.png "Start watching your project")

-* Create a **.qualitywatcher.yml** in the root of your project and past your repo token as below
+* Create a **.qualitywatcher.yml** in the root of your project and past your repo token and domain name as below

         repo_token: 12345
+        domain_namne: myqualitywatcherdomainname

 ### For JavaScript projects (Nightwatch)